 What We're About

 Arts and culture lie at the core of public media’s mission.
 Art before it’s famous, art in the making and art that deserves to be seen.
-That is what a newly formed triad – Rocky Mountain PBS, KUNC in Northern Colorado and KUVO/KVJZ in Denver and Vail – is dedicated to keeping the arts alive in Colorado.
+The triad – Rocky Mountain PBS, KUNC in Northern Colorado and KUVO/KVJZ in Denver and Vail – is dedicated to keeping the arts alive in Colorado.
 Together, we are airing more local and national arts programming than any other media organization in the state!

 As Colorado’s first and only multi-media arts & culture web hub featuring television, radio and web-exclusive content, we showcase a variety of local artists as well as artists from coast to coast, thanks to a unique exchange with over thirty major market PBS stations.
 We pride ourselves on stories that are geographically diverse and artistically broad as possible.